lifepillar/CSVKeychain/Readme.md

 Backups are timestamped and saved into the same folder containing the keychain.
 In any case, it is a good idea to keep a separate backup, just in case.

-When importing items into a keychain, corresponding existing items are overwritten if their timestamps are older than the timestamps of the item being imported.
-When timestamps are not available, items are duplicated.
+When importing items into a keychain, matching items in the keychain are overwritten if their timestamps are older than the timestamps of the item being imported.
+If a keychain's item has no timestamp, then the item is duplicated.
+If there are items without timestamps in the CSV file, the script asks the user what to do.

 ## License